Mixed martial arts in Ontario: Future of MMA in Ontario

 It appears that MMA events, such as UFC, will continue to grow in Ontario as such a large fan base has formed.
 It is anticipated that there will be 10 to 15 professional MMA events, including one large event, will be held annually within Ontario.
 The UFC will be looking to continue to hold shows in Toronto at both the Air Canada Centre and Rogers Centre.
 As a possibility in the future, UFC will look for opportunities for holding events in other Ontario cities such as Hamilton, Ottawa and Windsor.
 The economic benefits to communities that host the events could be substantial.

 There are also MMA organizations that also have plans as a result of Ontario's new regulations.
 Warrior One (W1), an Ontario-based MMA league, holds about six shows a year in Quebec and other provinces will also be hosting events in Ontario.
 The W1 wish to host four to five large shows in Toronto, plus a challenger league that would hold matches in every town across the province from Sudbury to Windsor to London to Hamilton.
 Local athletes would be able to compete, and small towns would be able enjoy the economic benefits.
 However, W1 has mentioned that they are not competition for the UFC, but in fact the league right below them.

 There are local organizations that are promoting positive awareness of mixed martial arts within Ontario, and generating local interest in the sport.

-Prospect Fighting Championships (PFC), founded in 2015 is the largest promotion in Ontario and has held 14 events through October 2022.
+Prospect Fighting Championships (PFC), founded in 2013 is the largest promotion in Ontario and has held 18 events, with four more events planned during 2023.

 BTC Fight Promotions is a MMA organization in Ontario, currently running their 6th event on June 1, 2019 in Burlington, Ontario.
 They are also working on two additional professional bouts, projecting "BTC 7: Annihilation" in Ottawa on August 24, 2019.

 Training organizations and clubs will further promote local gyms fighters and coaches.
 They are also working on creative initiatives that are intended to support fighters from Ontario.